CodingCrushi/SocialMedia-UI/README.md

 # Social Media UI

 This is a social media user interface designed for JavaScript React and SCSS.
 It features a beautiful user interface perfect for anyone who wants to create their own social media platform.
-To get started, simply run the application on port 3000.
+To get started, simply run the application on `port 3000`.

 ## Requirements